Bilkent-CYBORG/VectOptAL/README.md

 For all development requirements, see [requirements.txt](requirements.txt) or [environment.yml](environment.yml).

-Further, installing the pre-commit hooks are highly recommended.
+Further, installing the pre-commit hooks are **highly** encouraged.

 ```sh
 # Inside the package folder